tutsplus/Android-AppInvites/README.md

-### Tuts+ Tutorial: Learn How to Grow Your Mobile App Audience With Google App Invites
+### Envato Tuts+ Tutorial: How to Grow Your Audience With Google App Invites

 #### Instructor: Gianluca Segato

-A sample project that shows how to use the new feature *Google App Invites* in order to increase an app audience out of the box, thanks to a very powerful recommendation system.

-**Available from 20/11/2015**
+In this tutorial, I will show you how you can grow your mobile app's audience by letting existing users invite their friends to try the app.
+Google released App Invites a few months ago and it is included in Google Play services.

+Source files for the Envato Tuts+ tutorial: [How to Grow Your Audience With Google App Invites](http://code.tutsplus.com/tutorials/how-to-grow-your-audience-with-google-app-invites--cms-25321)

+**Read this tutorial on [Envato Tuts+](https://code.tutsplus.com)**.